sergiofgonzalez/nodejs-in-action/chapter19-aws/06-aws-security-iam-sg-vpcs/README.md

 The same applies to resources on AWS.
 You are given tools to open only the ports that must be accessible and close down all other ports.

 Before network traffic can enter or leave your AWS resource, it goes through a firewall provided by AWS.
-This filrewall inspects the network traffic and uses rules to decide whether the traffic is allowed or denied.
+This firewall inspects the network traffic and uses rules to decide whether the traffic is allowed or denied.

 This firewall is implemented in AWS through the concept of *Security Groups*.
-By default, a *Security Group* does not allow any inbound traffic (you must add your own rules to allow specific incoming traffic), and a rule that allows all outbound traffic by default.
+By default, a *Security Group* does not allow any inbound traffic (you must add your own rules to allow specific incoming traffic), and allows all outbound traffic (you must add your own rules to restrict egress traffic).

 | NOTE: |
 | :---- |